ninajika/re-cerminbot/README.md

 ![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)
 ![Docker Pulls](https://img.shields.io/docker/pulls/narima/megaria?label=Docker%20Pull)

-**re-cerminbot** is a _multipurpose_ Telegram Bot written in Python for mirroring files on the Internet to our beloved Google Drive, Based on [slam-mirrorbot](https://github.com/breakdowns/slam-mirrorbot) and new base from [mirror-leach-telegram-bot](https://github.com/anasty17/mirror-leech-telegram-bot)
+**re-cerminbot** is a _multipurpose_ Telegram Bot written in Python for mirroring files on the Internet to our beloved Google Drive, Based on [slam-mirrorbot](https://github.com/breakdowns/slam-mirrorbot) and Using Update from repo [mirror-leach-telegram-bot](https://github.com/anasty17/mirror-leech-telegram-bot)

-## what some different feature rather the original [slam-mirrorbot](https://github.com/breakdowns/slam-mirrorbot)
+## what some different feature rather the original Repo
 - adding more direct link generator
 - still using some old stuff like image url on speedtest,index link, mediainfo,usage and etc
-- you can change yt-dlp or ytdl because the docker has been included to dependency
+- you can change yt-dlp or youtube-dl because the docker has been included to dependency
-- still support and keep using latest updated slam-mirrorbot
+- still support and keep using latest updated mirror-leach-telegram-bot
-- Custom Progress bar
+- Custom Progress bar (from slam-mirrorbot)
 - Supported arm64
 - dropped using button template (cli still supported or using whatever method)